NEURoboticsClub/Robot-Dog-Old/README.md

 - This is needed so that other ROS nodes in Cpu can communicate with these bridge nodes in Pi

 ## Step 2: Run nodes in CPU:
-Inside ./cpu-catkins/ directory where your docker-compose.yaml files is run:
+Inside `/cpu-catkins` directory where your docker-compose.yaml files is run:
 ```
 docker compose up --build
 ```
 Wait until the container is built and you will see the cput node will print its command.

 ## Step 3.
 Run bridge nodes in Pi:
-Inside the pi/ directory where your docker-compose.yaml files is run:
+Inside the `pi/` directory where your docker-compose.yaml files is run:
 ```
 docker compose up --build
 ```

 ## Step 4: Run moteus that runs motor controller in Pi:
-Inside the pi/ directory where mc_test.py is run:
+Go to `pi/` directory where mc.py is r
+### Option 1: Running in the Pi in the lab

+### Option 2: Running in your own Pi
+Run:
 ```
 python3 mc/mc.py
 ```

 ## Step 5: Run teleop in CPU in new terminal
-1. Open new terminal in your laptop and go inside the cpu-catkins directory.
+1. Open new terminal in your laptop and go inside the `cpu-catkins/` directory.
 2. Run:
 ```
 docker exec -it cpu-catkins-cpu-node-1 bash